Elon Musk envisions travelling from the US to China in 40 minutes

 "We looked at that and the results are quite interesting," Musk said, leaving us hanging.

-Once said humans are there, they'll start building a propellant plant to make interplanetary travel easier.
-That'll be the bedrock for the Mars utopia we're all hoping for.
+"It's really crazy that we build these sophisticated rockets and then crash them every time we fly," he said.

+Other than reusable spacecrafts, Musk plans to cut the cost of Mars travel by refueling in orbit, building the aforementioned propellant plant Mars and using methane, abundant on Mars, as a fuel source.

 Musk first laid out his scheme to build a 1-million-person strong colony on the Red Planet at last year's IAC in Mexico.
-He focused largely on rockets and the spacecraft that could take people to Mars, not the Martian colony itself.
+Questions regarding day-to-day essentials, like what we'll use for toilet paper, remain unanswered.

 CNET Magazine: Check out a sampling of the stories you'll find in CNET's newsstand edition.